kode4food/interpol/guide/a1-system.md

 Converts the provided value to a number and returns the result (or NaN).

 ### render
 Provides helper functionality for rendering variable content inside of loops.
+These functions *do not* implement the generator interface because they produce unbounded sequences.

 #### counter([start, [increment]])
 Creates a counter function where the sequence starts at `start` (or 0) and increments by `increment` (or 1).
 Each call to the returned function will yield the next value in the sequence.